Rockwell Automation (ROK)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Rockwell Automation’s ROIC has unfortunately decreased.
+Unfortunately, Rockwell Automation’s ROIC averaged 4.7 percentage point decreases over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-12. Key Takeaways from Rockwell Automation’s Q3 Results
+12. Key Takeaways from Rockwell Automation’s Q4 Results

 13. Is Now The Time To Buy Rockwell Automation?